programs

 • Writing: Practice building a paragraph from simple sentences.
 Spelling skills are practiced here, such as writing hamza at the end of the word.

-• Comprehension: Reading a paragraph, then answering questions.
-Understanding spoken Arabic through audio and or video clips.
+• Comprehension: Reading a paragraph, then answering questions and understanding spoken Arabic through audio and or video clips.

-• Conversation: Build on previous skills to conversate in Arabic throughout 8 units.
-Arab countries’ capitals, flags, and currency are covered.
-Alhurum hijri months, Ramadan, Eid, and pillars of Islam in Arabic are also covered.
+• Conversation: Build on previous skills to converse in Arabic throughout eight units.
+Arab countries’ capitals, flags, and currencies are covered.
+The Hijri months of Ramadan and Eid, as well as the pillars of Islam in Arabic, are also covered.

-• Grammar skills will cover but are not limited to Parts of the word.
+• Grammar skills will cover, but are not limited to, the Parts of the word.
 Nouns (feminine and masculine singular, two, plural), verbs, propositions.
 Signs of nouns.
 Different kinds of nouns.

-• Circle time concepts; Days of the week, numbers, colors, season
+• Circle time concepts will cover days of the week, numbers, colors, and seasons.

 The main objectives at Level 4 are: